-- how the mind/body problem centres around the notions of mind (mental) and body (physical) - whether we are made up of the physical as in our body and/or the mental as in our mind - dualism (a view that there is both mind/mental and body/physical) of which there are a number of theories, including: - o property dualism - o substance dualism e.g. Cartesian dualism - the problem of interaction - monism (views that there is only mind/mental or that there is only body/physical) of which there are a number of theories, including - o physicalism and materialism theories which include - functionalism - behaviourism - identity theory - idealism - the strengths and weaknesses of mind/body theories - proposed examples of mental events such as thoughts, dreams, ideas, hopes, emotions, love and fear - proposed examples of physical events such as walking, falling, heart-beat, brain states - qualia the qualitative nature of experience - thought experiments related to qualia and the mind/body problem, for example Searle's Chinese room, Jackson's black and white room and Chalmer's philosophical zombies
+- how the mind/body issue centres around the notions of mind (mental) and body (physical) - $\bullet \quad \text{whether we are made of the physical as in our body and/or the mental as in our mind?}\\$ - Dualism (a view that there is both mind/mental and body/physical) of which there are a number of theories including: - o Property dualism - o Substance dualism - Cartesian dualism. - ${\color{gray} \circ} \ \ \textit{the Problem of Interaction}.$ - Monism (a view that there is only one of these, just mental or just physical), of which there are a number of theories

+- o Physicalism

+- o Materialism

+- Functionalism

+- Behaviourism

+- Identity theory

+- o Idealism

+- the strengths and weaknesses of Mind/Body theories

+- Mental events, for example, thoughts; dreams; ideas; hopes; emotions: love, fear

+- Physical events: states and functions of the body, for example, walking; falling; heart-beat; brain states

+- Qualia the qualitative nature of experience.
+What is it like, over and above the experiences themselves?

+- analysis of thought experiments on qualia and their relevance, for example, The Chinese Room (Searle), Mary and the black and white Room (Jackson); Philosophical Zombies (Chalmers)

+- philosophical views on the soul.